 Ilan Melnick, MD, is the primary psychiatrist in two outpatient clinics in the Miami, Florida area, as well as a staff psychiatrist and Chief Medical Officer at Passageway Residences of Miami-Dade County.
 In addition, Dr. Melnick is a staff psychiatrist and Medical Director for Jewish Community Services and performs independent medical and psychiatric evaluations for Miami-Dade County police, fire, transit and aviation departments.

 Dr. Melnick received his medical degree from the Universidad Central del Caribe in Bayamon, Puerto Rico and went on to do his residency in psychiatry and fellowship in geriatric psychiatry at the University of Miami/Jackson Memorial Hospital.
 He continues to be involved in education through his role giving grand rounds at major universities and hospitals around the world.

 Andrew Penn was trained as an adult nurse practitioner and psychiatric clinical nurse specialist at the University of California, San Francisco.
 He is board certified as an adult nurse practitioner and psychiatric nurse practitioner by the American Nurses Credentialing Center.
-Currently, he serves as an Associate Clinical Professor at the University of California-San Francisco School of Nursing.
+Currently, he serves as a clinical professor at the University of California, San Francisco, School of Nursing.

 Mr. Penn is a psychiatric nurse practitioner with Kaiser Permanente in Redwood City, California, where he provides psychopharmacological treatment for adult patients and specializes in the treatment of affective disorders and PTSD.
 He is a former board member of the American Psychiatric Nurses Association, California Chapter, and has presented nationally on improving medication adherence, emerging drugs of abuse, treatment-resistant depression, diagnosis and treatment of bipolar disorder, and the art and science of psychopharmacologic practice.